openconfig/reference/rpc/gnmi/gnmi-specification.md

 A `Subscription` message generically describes a set of data that is to be subscribed to by a client.
 It contains a `path`, specified as per the definition in [Section 2.2.2](#222-paths).

 There is no requirement for the path that is specified within the message to exist within the current data tree on the server.
 Whilst the path within the subscription SHOULD be a valid path within the set of schema modules that the target supports, subscribing to any syntactically valid path within such modules MUST be allowed.
 In the case that a particular path does not (yet) exist, the target MUST NOT close the channel, and instead should continue to monitor for the existence of the path, and transmit telemetry updates should it exist in the future.
-The target MAY send a `SubscribeResponse` message populating the error field with `NotFound (5)` to inform the client that the path does not exist at the time of subscription creation.
+The target MAY send a `SubscribeResponse` message populating the status code with `NotFound (5)` to inform the client that the path does not exist at the time of subscription creation.

 For `POLL` and `STREAM` subscriptions, a client may optionally specify additional parameters within the `Subscription` message.
 The semantics of these additional fields are described in the relevant section of this document.